 Life insurance for new parents

 Becoming a parent for the first time is exciting, unpredictable, and of course, a little daunting.
-Parenthood comes with important financial responsibilities, so if you’re not already covered, read our guide to life insurance for new parents.
+Not only will you have to manage feeding, sleeping and ultimately how to balance discipline with reward, you'll have plenty of financial responsibilities too.
+So if you’re not already covered, read our guide to life insurance for new parents.

 When should parents get life insurance?